Frequently Asked Questions (F.A.Q.s)

 NT licensing, registration, the demerit point system, etc

-The NT Transport Group web site (see list of links above) has the latest information on this, as well as road reports, transport safety, public transport, reporting faults (roads, cycle paths, traffic lights etc) and others.
+The NT Department of Transport web site (see list of links above) has the latest information on this, as well as road reports, transport safety, public transport, reporting faults (roads, cycle paths, traffic lights etc) and others.

 It's a very informative web site and has a search facility.